MarkSpasMIT/EyeExercise/README.md

 # EyeExercise

 In this MIT Development course exercise, we display "eyes" that move on mouse direction.
+There are 3 files : a index.html file that contains "2 eyes" in div/class, a css file for the style and a eye.js file.
+In the eye.js file for the eye to move.

 ## How to run